 Particularly with organisations that have thousands of employees, it’s so important to simplify the content and messaging so that it can be read and understood easily by anyone, regardless of role or status.
 It’s even more important to consider the tone of your content and messaging.
 We’ve seen time and again that a warm and encouraging voice produces the best results, and overall consumption of the employee app tends to be higher.

 6. All-important analytics

-When considering the right digital employee engagement solution for your company, having access to the analytics is just as important as optimising the content.
-Comms teams need to be able to review the data to understand uptake and activity, and have a view of what's working and where employees are engaging with the information (and where they are not).
+When considering the right digital employee engagement solution for your company, having access to analytics is just as important as optimising the content.
+Comms teams need to be able to review the data to understand uptake and activity and have a view of what’s working and where employees are engaging with the information (and where they are not).
 Analytics and reporting is essential to improving internal comms and results over time.

 The truth is, most of our clients are unsure of how to optimise internal comms for mobile, so we get involved at the very beginning of the journey, asking the right questions and sharing best practices to guide the process of creating a mobile employee app that successfully creates long term engagement and delivers to the business objectives.

 Find out how we can help you engage with your employees more successfully today by contacting our team.